SaptarshiSarkar12/Drifty/README.md

 ![image](https://user-images.githubusercontent.com/58129377/193471489-87ee10a0-f719-47ef-9d46-e5b71c611d4b.png)

 It is because Microsoft Defender could not verify it is safe as it is not commonly downloaded.
-Feel free to proceed by following steps:
+Feel free to proceed with the following steps:
 - Click on the three dots.
 - Click on keep.